lkloh/lkloh.github.io/_posts/2018-04-11-python-comments.md

 ## Comments

-Are for commenting within a function, for instance
+Are for commenting within a function.
+They can appear outside the first statement.

 ```py
 def test_update_user_gender(self):